instance01/Challenges/README.md

 Challenges
 ==========

-I'm bored, let's do challenges.
+I'm bored, let's do challenges. (the following links might be outdated)